Hungrybox: COVID-19 and Ultimate (2020–2021)

-Return to in-person competition (2021–present)
+Return to in-person competition and organizer (2021–present)

-From July 15 to July 18, 2021, Hungrybox took part in the Melee Major tournament Smash Summit 11, the first offline Super Smash Bros.
+From July 15 to July 18, 2021, DeBiedma took part in the Melee Major tournament Smash Summit 11, the first offline Super Smash Bros.
 Major in North America since Frostbite in February 2020.
 At the end of the three-day singles tournament, he took third place, losing to Zain in the winner's finals and then to eventual tournament winner Mang0 in the loser's finals.
 He and Plup also took 2nd place in a special single-elimination doubles tournament where players could only pick each character once per set, losing to Mang0 and SFAT in the finals.
-Mang0's first-place prize in the singles tournament of $46,700 surpassed the all-time record of $29,315 Hungrybox had earned for winning Smash Summit 5 in 2017.
+Mang0's first-place prize in the singles tournament of $46,700 surpassed the all-time record of $29,315 DeBiedma had earned for winning Smash Summit 5 in 2017.

-At Riptide on September 10–12, 2021, Hungrybox took third place in the singles tournament after losing to iBDW in Winners Finals and to Plup in Losers Finals.
+At Riptide on September 10–12, 2021, DeBiedma took third place in the singles tournament after losing to iBDW in Winners Finals and to Plup in losers finals.
 He and Plup also won the doubles tournament.
-Hungrybox and four of his fellow Team Liquid members became co-owners of the team in December.
+DeBiedma and four of his fellow Team Liquid members became co-owners of the team in December.

-On July 3rd, 2022, Hungrybox won the Canadian international tournament Get On My Level 2022, marking his first career victory at a major tournament in two and a half years since his last major win at Smash Summit 9 in February 2020.
+On July 3, 2022, DeBiedma won Get On My Level 2022 in Canada, marking his first Singles major won in two and a half years since his last major win at Smash Summit 9 in February 2020; he would later score his second major win of that year at Riptide in September in the United States.
+He would ultimately be ranked 5th in the world for Melee in 2022 (the first official yearly rankings since 2019's due to COVID-2019), officially losing his rank as top player in the world and receiving his lowest Melee ranking since 2014.
+OrionRank (a group with rankings larger than UltRank, the main ranking entity for Ultimate, which is limited to 100 players) also ranked him the 199th Ultimate player in North America for 2022.

+On February 16, 2025, DeBiedma won the eleventh installment of annual tournament GENESIS, which is seen as "one of the most prestigious international tournaments in the fighting game scene."
+This was his first time winning a major since Riptide 2022.